Paracontrolled approach to the three-dimensional stochastic nonlinear wave equation with quadratic nonlinearity: Introduction

 \noi where $ \xi_\dl = \rho_\dl * \xi$ denotes the smoothed noise by a mollifier $\rho_\dl$.\footnote{In \cite{Hairer}, the mollifier $\rho_\dl$ is on both spatial and temporal variables, while it is only on spatial variables in~\cite{CC}.
 In \cite{Kupi}, the author employs a different kind of regularization.} Here, the uniqueness refers to the following; while the diverging constant $C_\dl$ depends on the choice of the mollifier $\rho_\dl$, the limit $u$ is independent of the choice of the mollifier.
 As it is written, one may wonder if $u$ actually solves any equation in the end.
 In fact, one can introduce a decomposition of $u$ analogous to~\eqref{decomp} such that the residual terms satisfy a system of PDEs in the pathwise sense.

 In the following, we briefly describe this decomposition of $u$ in the paracontrolled setting.
 For this purpose, let us define the stochastic convolution $\<1>$ by

 \noi Here, we adopted Hairer's convention to denote the stochastic terms by trees; the vertex ``\,$\<dot>$\,'' in $\<1>$ corresponds to the space-time white noise $\xi$, while the edge denotes the Duhamel integral operator $(\dt - \Dl)^{-1}$.
 On $\T^3$, $\<1>$ has spatial regularity\footnote{Hereafter, we use $a-$ (and $a+$) to denote $a- \eps$ (and $a+ \eps$, respectively) for arbitrarily small $\eps > 0$.
 If this notation appears in an estimate, then an implicit constant is allowed to depend on $\eps> 0$ (and it usually diverges as $\eps \to 0$). } $-\frac 12 -$ and hence its powers do not make sense.
-Denoting the renormalized cubic power ``$\<1>^3$'' by $\<3>$,\footnote{In the three-dimensional case, it is known that the ``renormalized'' cubic power $\<3>$ does not quite make sense as a distribution due to a logarithmic divergence.
-Note, however, that $\<30>$ defined in \eqref{so2} is a well defined function.} we define
+Denoting the renormalized cubic power ``$\<1>^3$'' by $\<3>$,\footnote{In the three-dimensional case, it is known that the ``renormalized'' cubic power $\<3>$ does not quite make sense as a distribution-valued function of time due to a logarithmic divergence.
+Note, however, that $\<30>$ defined in \eqref{so2} is a well-defined function.} we define

 \noi Thanks to the parabolic smoothing of degree 2, it can be seen that $\<30>$ has the regularity $\frac 12- = 3(-\frac 12-) + 2$.
 See for example \cite{MWX}.
 We now write $u$ as